Well, I’ve done it again.

 Questions were asked to ensure we knew exactly what positions we should take at every hazard.

-Then the practical test, a 10km cycle ride around Ploermel town centre involving the maximum amount of hazards.
+Then we took the practical test, a 10km cycle ride around Ploermel town centre involving the maximum amount of hazards.
 Everyone had to be tested at both the front and the rear positions.

 Whoopie doo, I passed!